IzoManuel/mysql_server_backup_script/README.md

 1. Clone or download the repository to your EC2 instance.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Copy the `.env.example` file and rename it to `.env`.
-Update the variables with your SMTP server settings and email addresses.
+Update the variables with your SMTP server settings,email addresses and mysql username.
 4. Configure the cron job.